Fiona Hayes-Renshaw

-Fiona Hayes-Renshaw is an Irish academic, and since 2001 visiting professor at the College of Europe in Bruges.
+Fiona Hayes-Renshaw is an Irish academic known for her work on European Union institutions, particularly the Council of the European Union and its decision-making practices.
+She has been a visiting professor at the College of Europe in Bruges since 2001.

+Early life and education

+Hayes-Renshaw studied at the College of Europe (Jean Rey Promotion 1983–1984).
+She completed a PhD in International Relations at the London School of Economics in 1991.

+Career

-She studied at the College of Europe (Jean Rey Promotion 1983–1984) and has a PhD in International Relations from the London School of Economics (1991).
-She has worked as a researcher at Chatham House, been press and information officer at the European Round Table of Industrialists in Brussels 1989–1991 and been Professor at the Université libre de Bruxelles 1991–1992 and the College of Europe, Natolin 1997–2001.
+Hayes-Renshaw has worked as a researcher at Chatham House and served as press and information officer at the European Round Table of Industrialists in Brussels (1989–1991).
+She was a professor at the Université libre de Bruxelles (1991–1992).

+From 1997 to 2001, she taught at the College of Europe campus in Natolin, where she was associated with political science and EU decision-making courses.
+She has continued to teach and supervise students at the College of Europe in Bruges, including courses on negotiation and decision-making in the European Union.

 She is the author of The Council of Ministers (with Helen Wallace) (Palgrave Macmillan, 2006).